Simulating frequency splittings and loss in Fabry-P\'erot cavities: Results

 The imaginary part of the simulated eigenfrequencies yields the modal losses according to \eqref{eq:loss}.
 Fig. \ref{fig:Losses} shows the loss as inverse finesse as a function of cavity length.
 We observe that the losses increase with cavity length.
 Modes with higher $N$ and modes with lower $\ell$ (for equal $N$) experience higher losses.
-These modes have more power in the outer areas of their mode profiles and are thus more prone to scattering and clipping losses, explaining the above observations.
+These modes have more power in the outer areas of their mode profiles and are thus more prone to power leakage out of the cavity, explaining the above observations.
 We also observe that the 2B modes are slightly more lossy than 2A modes, which we cannot yet explain.
 Both the deflection loss and scattering loss models proposed in \cite{Post2025OpticalModes} have been fit on a logarithmic scale to the $L/R_{\rm m}>0.2$ data, with $hk$ as fit parameter.
 The deflection loss seems to fit the loss for $N=0$ well, but is inaccurate for the $N=2$ modes.
 The scattering loss does not model the data.

 Cavity loss can also be simulated with resonant state expansion models, such as described by Kleckner \textit{et al.} \cite{Kleckner2010Diffraction-limitedCavities}.
 Such cavity computations were performed, among others, by Benedikter \textit{et al.} to simulate losses due to mode-mixing in Gaussian cavities \cite{Benedikter2015Transverse-modeMicrocavities} and due to surface micro roughness and local curvature gradients of the mirrors \cite{Benedikter2019Transverse-modeMicroscopy}.
 The simulations presented in the current work are finite-element simulations for smooth mirrors.
 They do not rely on any underlying loss mechanism or model assumptions.
 Additionally, these simulations provide $\vec{E}(\vec{r})$ throughout the cavity.
 By visual inspection, one can thus take a `look under the hood' to identify loss mechanisms, something that is not be possible in experiments.
-This inspection shows, among other things, that some light leaks out of the cavity in the transverse direction, as observed in \cite{Post2025OpticalModes}.
+This inspection shows for instance that some light leaks out of the cavity in the transverse direction, as experimentally observed in \cite{Post2025OpticalModes}.